 Tubal surgery - a laparoscopic procedure that treats the fallopian tubes’ conditions, as path blockage of the egg to the sperm or the pass of the fertilized egg to the uterus.

 If drugs failed, another option is laparoscopic surgery for endometriosis (a condition when the tissue that lines the uterus grows outside of it, more frequently in the ovaries, which can be the cause of infertility);

 Medication - drugs that can improve testicular function and therefore the production of sperm;

-Surgery - an intervention that treats the sperm blockage and other male reproductive system problems that cause infertility;
+Surgery - an intervention that treats sperm blockage and other male reproductive system problems that cause infertility;

 Sperm retrieval - a procedure used when there is an ejaculation problem or no sperm is in the ejaculated fluid.
 Usually performed when assisted reproductive techniques are planned.

 ART uses a lot of measures to ensure pregnancy: